 Mile 12-14.
 Very important.
 The next aid station is over 6 miles away.
 It will like 10 miles on race day.
 Make sure to grab some water here.
 It's not a full aid station but will have water, Gatorade, and gels.
 Bear Pen Trail is a two mile downhill in which runners can make up some time.
 After making a turn at the last switchback out of Bear Pen, runners will descend a steep fire line trail down into Ritchie Run.
 A quiet run is quickly interrupted by the sounds of the raging stream below.

 Mile 14-17-- Runners will now start the Journey through the remote Ritchie Run.
 Its a 3 mile grind up through the hollow with stream crossings around every corner.
 Water falls are a plenty as runners meandor through.
 Unless we have a severe drought this spring, feet are going to be wet!!!
 Its Johnson Run's little brother.
 A mile shorter, but just as technical and beautiful.
 The last half mile follows an old log flume to the top of the mountain.

-Mile 17-19.5-- Runners will follow a dozer trail for a half mile out to Sugar Camp Road.
+Mile 17-18-- Runners will follow a logging trail out to Sugar Camp Road.
 Cross the road for a few hundred more yards to the Camp Trail.
 Camp Trail veers off to the left and follows a single track path through the Chestnut Orchard for a few hundred yards.
 This trail is easy on the feet and will meandor through some dense forest and bring runners out to the West Branch Nature Conservancy Camp.
 This camp was built in the early 1930's by the CCC men.
 Here will be a full aid station with bathrooms and a place to warm up around the fireplace.